themhassany/ni-angular/libs/ni-datetime/README.md

 # NiDatetime
-Converter class for Jalali/Farsi/Persian to Gregorian and wise versa.
+Converter class for Jalali/Farsi/Persian to Gregorian and vise versa.

 **Note: Months are started from 1.**